Dynamic-Capital/Dynamic-Capital/docs/once-ui-development-checklist.md

 - [ ] Verify hydration/SSR boundaries in Next.js apps (`npm run build && npm run start` locally or preview deploy) and ensure no hydration mismatch warnings occur.
 - [ ] Document schema or API changes in the appropriate `docs/` guide and link the checklist in the PR description with notes on data migrations, feature flags, and manual QA evidence.
 - [ ] Monitor Supabase logs, queue workers, and browser consoles after deployment to catch regressions; plan rollback steps if Once UI components impact protected payment flows.
+- [ ] Smoke test static marketing pages that rely on `once-ui.js` helpers to confirm `window.OnceUI.observeReveals` works for dynamically injected nodes and that content remains visible without JavaScript.